 - Poa annua is particularly noticeable in May and June, because of its packed seed head when it isn’t mowed.
 A Poa trivialis seed head is virtually non-existent — Poa triv rarely produces a seed head when it’s mowed.

 - Poa trivialis exhibits above-ground stoloniferous growth, while Poa annua is a bunch-type grower.

 Poa trivialis is a tough weed to treat for a few reasons.
 First, there aren’t any selective Poa trivialis herbicide treatments, which means that whatever herbicide you put on the weed will also kill the grass around it.
 Additionally, you probably won’t notice Poa triv until it becomes a widespread, noticeable problem, and that’s precisely when it’s toughest to get rid of.
 Since Poa trivialis leaves bare spots when it turns brown and goes dormant in the summer, homeowners often mistake it for a fungal infection and treat it as such.
 Which, of course, does nothing to help the actual problem.

 How do you kill Poa Trivialis?

-The best approach for Poa trivialis control is a multi-pronged one that usually needs to start with killing your existing problem and moving on to cultural controls to keep Poa triv from coming back.
+The best approach for Poa trivialis control is a multi-pronged one that usually needs to start with killing your existing problem (possibly renovating your lawn) and moving on to cultural controls to keep Poa triv from coming back.